dogusariturk/MaterialsFramework/README.md

 ## Installation

 We recommend [uv](https://docs.astral.sh/uv/) for dependency management, though a plain `pip` install also works.
 Use the `Extra` column in the [Supported MLIPs](#supported-mlips) table above to pick which MLIP extras to add.
+Some backends require additional installation steps documented in the full installation guide.

 ### uv